justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/01-intro.markdown

     │   └── com.liferay.apio.samples.portlet-1.0.0.jar
     └── LCP.json

-Under the hood, such files are copied to the `$LIFERAY_HOME/deploy` folder and deployed on startup.
+On the DXP Service, such files are copied to the `$LIFERAY_HOME/deploy` folder and deployed on startup.

 ## Licenses